September 28, 2022 AT 12:00 pm – September 29, 2022 AT 8:00 pm EDT

-The National Science & Technology Medals Foundation (NSTMF) will host two days of events featuring representatives from Industrial Light & Magic (ILM) on September 28-29 of 2022 in partnership with California State University East Bay (CSUEB).
+The National Science & Technology Medals Foundation (NSTMF) hosted two days of events featuring representatives from Industrial Light & Magic (ILM) on September 28-29 of 2022 in partnership with California State University East Bay (CSUEB).

 ABOUT THE SPEAKERS